 Our plan covers an annual routine physical exam in addition to the Medicare-covered Annual Wellness Visit.
-Benefit is limited to one annual routine physical exam per calendar year.
+Benefit is limited to one annual routine physical

+Services that are covered for you What you must pay when you get these services exam per calendar year.
 The annual routine physical exam allows you to seek a separate visit with your physician to discuss general health questions or issues without presentation of a specific chief complaint and includes a comprehensive review of systems and physical examination.
-This exam does not include lab or diagnostic testing.

-\$0 copay for the annual physical exam.

-\$0 copay for the annual physical exam.
+This exam does not include lab or diagnostic testing. \$0 copay for the annual physical exam.
+OUT OF NETWORK \$0 copay for the annual physical exam.

-Annual wellness visit
+🖣 Annual wellness visit

 If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
-This is covered once every 12 months.
+This is covered once every 12